KevinNguimfack/KevinNguimfack/README.md

 - 👋 Hi, I’m @KevinNguimfack
 - 👀 I’m interested in Devops
-- 🌱 I’m currently learning Docker, K8s..
+- 🌱 I’m currently learning Docker, K8s.. at [Linux Foundation.](https://www.linuxfoundation.org/)
 - 💞️ I’m looking to collaborate on  any sustainable project.
 - 📫 How to reach me on knguimfack@gmail.com
-- 😄 Pronouns: he/his/him
-- ⚡ Fun fact: I'm curious

 <!---
 KevinNguimfack/KevinNguimfack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.